omarmm/xm_php_exercise/README.md

 Please copy .env.example file and add "X_RAPIDAPI_KEY" to .env file :
 2- cp .env.example .env

-- I'm using two ways to get Companies symbols  (a- saving a JSON file, b- storing it to SQLite DB so that I can apply server-side search and pagination with Select2 compo box)
+- I'm using two ways to get Companies symbols: a- saving a JSON file. b- storing it to SQLite DB so that I can apply server-side search and pagination with Select2 compo box.
  So, you don't need to wait for storing Symbols to database process to finish (fetch:symbols), you can test it since it reads from a JSON file by default.

 3- php artisan migrate